MicrosoftDocs/windows-itpro-docs/windows/client-management/push-notification-windows-mdm.md

 - A ChannelURI provided to the management server by the device is only valid for 30 days.
 The device automatically renews the ChannelURI after 15 days and triggers a management session on successful renewal of the ChannelURI.
 It's strongly recommended that, during every management session, the management server queries the ChannelURI value to ensure that it has received the latest value.
 This will ensure that the management server won't attempt to use a ChannelURI that has expired.
 - Push isn't a replacement for having a polling schedule.
 - WNS reserves the right to block push notifications to your PFN if improper use of notifications is detected.
 Any devices being managed using this PFN will cease to have push initiated device management support.
-- On Windows 10, version 1511 as well as Windows 8 and 8.1, MDM Push may fail to renew the WNS Push channel automatically causing it to expire.
-It can also potentially hang when setting the PFN for the channel.

- To work around this issue, when a 410 is returned by the WNS server when attempting to send a Push notification to the device the PFN should be set during the next sync session.
-To prevent the push channel from expiring on older builds, servers can reset the PFN before the channel expires (~30 days).
-If they're already running Windows 10, there should be an update available that they can install that should fix the issue.

-- On Windows 10, version 1511, we use the following retry logic for the DMClient:
+- In Windows 10, version 1511, we use the following retry logic for the DMClient:

   - If ExpiryTime is greater than 15 days, a schedule is set for when 15 days are left.
   - If ExpiryTime is between now and 15 days, a schedule set for 4 +/- 1 hours from now.
   - If ExpiryTime has passed, a schedule is set for 1 day +/- 4 hours from now.

-- On Windows 10, version 1607, we check for network connectivity before retrying.
+- In Windows 10, version 1607 and later, we check for network connectivity before retrying.
 We don't check for internet connectivity.
 If network connectivity isn't available, we'll skip the retry and set schedule for 4+/-1 hours to try again.

 ## Get WNS credentials and PFN for MDM push notification

 To get a PFN and WNS credentials, you must create a Microsoft Store app.

 1. Go to the Windows [Dashboard](https://dev.windows.com/en-US/dashboard) and sign in with your developer account.
 1. Select **Apps and games** under Workspaces.
 Create a **New product** and select **MSIX or PWA app**.
 1. Reserve an app name.
 1. Select **Product Identity** under Product Management to view the **Package Family Name (PFN)** of your app.
 1. Select **WNS/MPNS** under Product Management.
    1. Click the **App Registration portal** link.
 A new window opens showing your app in the Azure Portal.
    1. In the Application Registration Portal page, you'll see the properties for the app that you created, such as:
       - Application ID
       - Application Secrets
       - Redirect URIs

-For more information see, [Windows Push Notification Services (WNS) overview](/windows/apps/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview).
+For more information see, [Tutorial: Send notifications to Universal Windows Platform apps using Azure Notification Hubs](/azure/notification-hubs/notification-hubs-windows-store-dotnet-get-started-wns-push-notification).